SeatGuru shut down after 24 years. This is the site quietly replacing it.

 The best SeatGuru alternatives in 2026

 The good news?
-Several alternatives have stepped up.
+Several tools have stepped up.
 Here's an honest look at the options available today.

 1. SeatMap.app — the most direct successor

-SeatMap.app was built specifically to fill the gap SeatGuru left behind.
-It carries detailed, regularly updated seat maps for all major airlines and aircraft types, with the same kind of colour-coded recommendations that made SeatGuru so useful.
+SeatMap.app was built to fill the gap SeatGuru left behind.
+It carries detailed seat maps for major airlines and aircraft types, with the same kind of colour-coded recommendations that made SeatGuru useful.

-- Cabin-by-cabin aircraft pages that break down each layout — explore them at /aircraft
+- Cabin-by-cabin aircraft pages that break down each layout — explore them at the aircraft index

-- Smart seat advisor that recommends seats based on your priorities — legroom, quiet, window view — try it at /advisor
+- Smart seat advisor that recommends seats based on your priorities — legroom, quiet, window view — try it at the seat advisor

 - Airline and aircraft pages built to surface in search, so you can find the exact configuration you're flying